-As I watch the news I can't help but feel negative about the future of nature.
-Surely though it can't be helpful blaming industry and the slow pace of government change for the over development taking place on Earth So do we all have to stop driving our petrol cars, become vegetarians, or stop buying anything new?
-Maybe we will achieve more by being mindful of what we are doing and how we can do it better, grateful for what we have already and being able to change what we can.
+On the news there is so much negativity about the future.
+Surely though it can't be helpful blaming industry and the slow pace of government change for the over development taking place on Earth So do we all have to stop driving our petrol cars, become vegans, or stop buying anything new?
+Maybe I will achieve more by being mindful of what I am doing and how I can do it better, grateful for what I have already and being able to change what I can.

 We collect our own rain water and as such all drinking water is safe, fresh and delicious.
 So bringing plastic bottled water is not necessary.

 We follow the three Rs in relation to the environment – reduce, reuse and recycle.

 We buy goods in bulk to reduce packaging and reuse when possible.
 Recycling is fostered by composting all suitable